tokelo21/tokelo21/README.md

-- 👋 Hi, I’m @tokelo21
+- 👋 Hi, I’m Tokelo Mashile
-- 👀 I’m a Quant Analyst interested in data science, software development and machine learning (which I am proficient at).
+- 👀 I’m an AI Engineer @ Deloitte SA with an interested in data science, software development and machine learning (which I am proficient at).
 Currently teaching myself bit by bit :-) to program.
-- 🌱 I’m currently learning SQL, CSS 3, HTML 5, JavaScript, React.
-Completed Python, Linux and Excel.
+- 🌱 I’m currently learning SQL, Angular, JavaScript, Flask and C# development.
 - 💞️ I’m looking to collaborate on any projects suitable for programming development and growth and learn more tools while share ideas
-- 📫 How to reach me is by messaging me on Git or my email.
+- 📫 How to reach me is by messaging me on Git or my email: tokelo@mngqibisafoundation.org

 <!---
 tokelo21/tokelo21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.